anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 - [Yatch](#yatch): A simple machine code interpreter for RISC-V.
 - [Future Work](#future-work): Next?

-> This next section is a quick recap from the [previous post- Docking Compilers](/blog/hacktoberfest.html).
+> This next section is a quick recap taken from the [previous post-Docking Compilers](/blog/hacktoberfest.html).
 If you are already familiar with how the CPU works, feel free to skip [here](#ferry).

 ---